browserengineering/book/book/accessibility.md

 But the `role` attribute exists nevertheless, as a way for a page author to not lose accessibility when building custom widgets.
-Implementing the `role` attribute is very easy, so let's do that for the `textbox` roles.
+Implementing the `role` attribute is very easy, so let's do that for the `textbox` roles as an example.
 It's as simple as modifying `compute_role`:

 ``` {.python}
 def compute_role(node):